Users

 During the creation of the components, I grouped them in the asset panel in meaningful categories.
 I also included usage guidelines on each page that housed a component.
 In the future, I plan to add working examples to this so that designers can see the components in use.
 Since we deal with such complex data-heavy applications, it's crucial to see how an application is using a component.

-Work with developers to build components in Storybook.
-I've started collaborating with developers in creating our reusable react components based off Material UI.
-However, Material UI doesn't cover all of our needs internally, so the components will be built based on Material as our own Florida Blue library.
+I collaborated with developers in creating our reusable react components based off Material UI.
+However, Material UI didn't cover all of our needs internally, so the components were built based on Material as our own Florida Blue library.

 It's important that I'm collaborating with the developers at this point, because as they build out the components, I need to ensure that they are ADA compliant, function appropriately, and have styles that match the standards.